AJVR Original Research

 Word count for main text: ≤ 5,000 (Includes abstract, introduction, methods, results, discussion, and acknowledgments; excludes references)

-Tables, figures, and appendices: ≤ 6 in total
+Tables and figures: ≤ 6 in total

 Formatting (applies to main text, references, and figure legends)